Witiko/doctoral-thesis/defense.md

 ## Digital Mathematical Libraries {#digital-mathematical-libraries}

-Mathematical information can take many forms.
+Math information can take many forms.
 Traditionally, it has been journal articles that are stored in conventional *digital libraries* such as Ar$\chi$iv, the European Digital Mathematical Library, or the ACM Digital Library.

 More recently, it has also been *community question answering forums*, such as